 Many papers have analyzed the effects of quantitative easing.
 A brand-new paper (link) summarizes these analyses and asks the question whether results are more positive when central bank economists analyze QE.
 Given that central banks influence public opinion, the latter question is important when we evaluate the most significant policy intervention during the last decade.

-misunderstandings about my own view, let me stress two things before getting to
+To avoid any misunderstandings about my own view, let me stress two things before getting to the results.

 First, I believe that targeted central bank intervention can be useful.
 In my last post, I describe one monetary policy intervention that clearly fulfilled its goal (link).
 During a crisis, if markets are malfunctioning, there can be good reasons for policy interventions.
 On the other hand, I am skeptical towards the view that the advantages of endless asset purchases by central banks outside crisis periods outweigh their disadvantages.
 This paper indicates that QE is less powerful than central bankers tell us, lending some support to this view.